intel/yask/README.md

 ## Backward-compatibility notices
 ### Version 4
-* Version 4.01.00 made the following changes to the YASK compiler: removed the `-eq_bundles` option, an exception is now thrown from `output_solution()` if the format string is unrecognized, and APIs were added for accessing the command-line parser programmatically.
+* Version 4.01.00 added several new APIs.
+    The following changes were made to to the YASK compiler: removed the `-eq_bundles` option, and
+    an exception is now thrown from `output_solution()` if the format string is unrecognized.
 * Version 4.00.00 was a major release with a number of notices:
   - Support has been added for GPU offloading via the OpenMP device model.
     Build any YASK stencil kernel with `make offload=1 ...`.
 This will create